mindspore-ai/docs/docs/mindspore/source_en/migration_guide/migrator_with_tools.md

 2. Consistent input data sample

-    Refer to the following two steps, which can be used to save and load the same data samples (included: both data and labels can be used in this method).
+    Refer to the following two steps, which can be used to save and load the same data samples (both data and labels can be used in this method).

-    - Step 1: Use [ts.save](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/save.md#) to save a particular data sample of the PyTorch network as npy, and [ts.save]( https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/save.md#) will be automatically numbered as `0_images.npy`
+    1. Use [ts.save](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/save.md#) to save a particular data sample of the PyTorch network as npy, and [ts.save]( https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/save.md#) will be automatically numbered as `0_images.npy`

         ```python
         ts.save("/mindspore_model/vit/v1/temp_data/pt/npy/images.npy", images)
         ```

-    - Step 2: Then use `np.load` to load this data into PyTorch Tenosr and MindSpore Tensor, respectively
+    2. Then use `np.load` to load this data into PyTorch Tenosr and MindSpore Tensor, respectively

         ```python
         images = torch.tensor(np.load('/mindspore_model/vit/v1/pytorch_org/vision_transformer/0_images.npy'))